 Companies want internal candidates more than ever right now.
-If you are drafting your own internal job posting template, these 3 examples might help.
+If you are drafting your own internal job posting template, these 5 examples might help (you can copy and paste for free!).

 Before we dive in, let’s define what “internal job posting” means.